jasononeil/jasononeil.au/apps/email-list/PROMPT_PLAN.md

 Please generate:
 - The Next.js project structure (only the basic scaffolding, list the main folders and files).
 - A sample API route at pages/api/health.js.
-- A Jest configuration file (if necessary) and a sample test file that tests the /api/health endpoint.
+- A Vitest configuration file (if necessary) and a sample test file that tests the /api/health endpoint.
 - Brief inline comments where beneficial.
 ```